-One of their main highlights is Concerto Grotto.
+One of their main highlights is Concerto Grotto, which is one of the best things to do in the Faroe Islands in the summer.
 This is where you sail with the stunning Norðlýsið and attend a beautiful concert on water inside a grotto.
 The event was beautiful, and inside the grotto, you feel worlds away from civilization.
 At our concert, a mermaid peeped her head up to listen to the sweet tunes. 😉

 The Bøur Viewpoint is a pleasant stop when driving between the airport and Gásadalur.
 It’s worth pulling over and admiring the small village with their grass roofs and epic views.

 Saksun is a remote village on Streymoy island.
 It has wild views in all directions, and because of this, visiting is one of the best things to do in the Faroe Islands.
 It’s one of the top places to photograph in the Faroes, as the settlement has been untouched by time.
 The number of waterfalls surrounding Saksun outnumbers the population of 11.

 There is a small village museum and a grass-roofed idyllic church.
 A popular thing to do is connect the village of Tjørnuvík to Saksun via a 7km (one-way) hiking trail.
 Unfortunately, the popularity of Saksun and the overwhelming number of photographers trampling over precious moss to get their photos have not been well received by locals.